No results

 Understanding Validation – Most Common Types of Validation in the Pharmaceutical Industry

-Validation is a fundamental concept in the pharmaceutical manufacturing industry, but what is validation?
+Validation is a fundamental concept in the pharmaceutical manufacturing industry, but what is really?
 In essence, validation is the process of documenting and confirming that systems, processes, or equipment perform as intended.

 Vicky